-Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
+Almost all circulatory shock Shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
 Intravascular volume deficiency is acutely compensated for by vasoconstriction, followed over hours by migration of fluid from the extravascular compartment to the intravascular compartment, maintaining circulating volume at the expense of total body water.
 However, this compensation is overwhelmed after major losses.

 Choice of resuscitation fluid depends on the cause of the deficit.

 Loss of red blood cells diminishes oxygen-carrying capacity.
 However, the body increases cardiac output to maintain oxygen delivery (DO2) and increases oxygen extraction.
 These factors provide a safety margin of about 9 times the resting oxygen requirement.
 Thus, non–oxygen-carrying fluids (eg, crystalloid or colloid solutions) may be used to restore intravascular volume in mild to moderate blood loss.
 However, in severe hemorrhagic shock, blood products are required.
 Early administration of plasma and platelets probably helps minimize the dilutional and consumptive coagulopathy that accompanies major hemorrhage.
-A ratio of 1 unit of plasma for each 1 unit of blood and each 1 unit of platelets is currently recommended (1).
+A ratio of 1 unit of plasma for each 1 unit of red blood cells and each 1 unit of platelets is currently recommended (1 Fluids references Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
+Intravascular volume deficiency... read more ).
 When the patient is stable, if the hemoglobin is < 7 g/dL (70 g/L), in the absence of cardiac or cerebral vascular disease, oxygen-carrying capacity should be restored by infusion of additional blood (or in the future by blood substitutes).
 Patients with active coronary or cerebral vascular disease or ongoing hemorrhage require blood for hemoglobin < 10 g/dL (100 g/L).

 Crystalloid solutions for intravascular volume replenishment are typically isotonic (eg, 0.9% saline or Ringer's lactate).
 Water freely travels outside the vasculature, so as little as 10% of isotonic fluid remains in the intravascular space.
 With hypotonic fluid (eg, 0.45% saline), even less remains in the vasculature, and, thus, this fluid is not used for resuscitation.
 Both 0.9% saline and Ringer's lactate are equally effective; Ringer's lactate may be preferred in hemorrhagic shock because it somewhat minimizes acidosis and will not cause hyperchloremia.
 For patients with acute brain injury, 0.9% saline is preferred.
 Hypertonic saline is not recommended for resuscitation because the evidence suggests there is no difference in outcome when compared to isotonic fluids.

-Blood typically is given as packed red blood cells, which should be cross-matched, but in an urgent situation, 1 to 2 units of type O Rh-negative blood are an acceptable alternative.
-When > 1 to 2 units are transfused (eg, in major trauma), blood is warmed to 37°C. Patients receiving > 6 units may require replacement of clotting factors with infusion of fresh frozen plasma or cryoprecipitate and platelet transfusion (see also Blood Products).
+Blood typically is given as red blood cells, which should be cross-matched, but in an urgent situation, 1 to 2 units of type O Rh-negative blood are an acceptable alternative.
+When > 1 to 2 units are transfused (eg, in major trauma), blood is warmed to 37°C. Patients receiving > 6 units may require replacement of clotting factors with infusion of fresh frozen plasma or cryoprecipitate and platelet transfusion (see also Blood Products Blood Products Whole blood can provide improved oxygen-carrying capacity, volume expansion, and replacement of clotting factors and was previously recommended for rapid massive blood loss.
+However, because... read more ).

 Blood substitutes are oxygen-carrying fluids that can be hemoglobin-based or perfluorocarbons.
 Hemoglobin-based fluids may contain free hemoglobin that is liposome-encapsulated or modified (eg, by surface modification or cross-linking with other molecules) to limit renal excretion and toxicity.
 Because the antigen-bearing red blood cell membrane is not present, these substances do not require cross-matching.
 They can also be stored > 1 year, providing a more stable source than banked blood.
 Perfluorocarbons are IV carbon-fluorine emulsions that carry large amounts of oxygen.
 However, no blood substitutes have yet proved to increase survival and some have significant adverse effects (eg, hypotension).
 Currently, no blood substitutes are commercially available for use.